Natural Resource Sector Careers

 As a First Nations Relations Adviser, you will work primarily independently, but rely on the expertise of co-workers, and communicate across different sectors and ministries.
 You will provide insight and creative solutions to different sectors to ensure the delivery of a consistent message to First Nations and proponents.
 The majority of your time will be spent in the office but you will have the opportunity to travel between offices and to visit work sites.
 In the summer there are opportunities to go out in the field, and you may hop on a helicopter once or twice!
 There will be many projects to be worked on at the same time; there is always something new to initiate and several consultations take place at once.
 Although this can be stressful, it provides variety and you will be able to leave your work at work.

 There are always opportunities for career development.
-On-the-job training in GIS mapping, helicopter safety, first aid, and aboriginal law is available.
+On-the-job training in GIS mapping, helicopter safety, first aid, and indigenous law is available.

 Tips from other staff: